Titanfall 2: Sales

 Electronic Arts expected the game to sell approximately nine to ten million units in its first year of release.
-However, financial analysts predicted the game's sales would be substantially disappointing due to EA's decision to release the game in late October, a period between the launch of EA's own Battlefield 1, and Activision's Call of Duty: Infinite Warfare.
+However, financial analysts predicted the game's sales would be substantially disappointing due to the decision to release the game in late October, a period between the launch of EA's own Battlefield 1, and Activision's Call of Duty: Infinite Warfare.
 Despite that, EA expressed no concern about the release window, as they felt that the player base of Battlefield 1 and Titanfall 2 would not overlap.

 The game was the fourth best-selling retail game in the UK in its week of release, behind Battlefield 1, The Elder Scrolls V: Skyrim – Special Edition, and FIFA 17.
 Its first-week sales only reached a quarter of the launch-week sales of Titanfall despite Titanfall 2 being a multi-platform release.
 Digital sales of the game were also down, only reaching a quarter of its predecessor's sales.
 According to The NPD Group, the game was the ninth best-selling game in October 2016 and the fifth best-selling game in November 2016.
 In their earnings call for the third quarter of the 2017 fiscal year, EA stated that the game's sales fell below expectations.
 However, EA COO and CFO Blake Jorgensen went on to say the company was pleased with the positive reviews the game received and expected it to have strong sales into the next fiscal year.
 According to Zampella, Titanfall 2 sold well and was successful, but it could have sold better.
 In January 2017, financial firm Morgan Stanley estimated that the game had sold 4 million units.
 The game's release on Steam in June 2020 helped to reinvigorate its player base on PC.